MicrosoftDocs/powerbi-docs/articles/powerbi-service-tutorial-funnel-charts.md

 -   Can be used to highlight and cross-filter other visualizations on the same report page.

-## Create a basic Funnel Chart
+## Create a basic funnel chart

 Watch this video to see Will create a Funnel chart using the Sales and Marketing sample.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/maTzOJSRB3g" frameborder="0" allowfullscreen></iframe>

-Now create your own Funnel chart that shows the number of opportunities we have in each of our sales stages.
+Now create your own funnel chart that shows the number of opportunities we have in each of our sales stages.

 These instructions use the Opportunity Tracking Sample.
 To follow along, [download the sample](powerbi-sample-downloads.md), sign in to Power BI and select **Get Data \> Samples \> Opportunity Analysis Sample \> Connect**.